kubeflow/community/repository-setup.md

 These apps include:
 - Reviewable
     - For Reviewable, sign in with Github and in the `Repositories` tab, make sure to allow visibility to your other orgs.
-After the allowing `Kubeflow` you should be able to enable your repo.
+After allowing `Kubeflow`, you should be able to enable your repo.
     - Click on the enabled repo in Reviewable and make sure to disable `Review status in GitHub PR` because this causes problems for prow https://github.com/kubernetes/test-infra/issues/7140
-- TravisCI
+- Travis CI
-    - For TravisCI, any administrator of the repo should be able to enable tests.
-Just follow the TravisCI [Getting Started Guide](https://docs.travis-ci.com/user/getting-started/).
+    - For Travis CI, any administrator of the repo should be able to enable tests.
+Just follow the Travis CI [Getting Started Guide](https://docs.travis-ci.com/user/getting-started/).
 - Coveralls
-    - For instructions on enabling coveralls and integrating with travis, you can follow [these](https://docs.travis-ci.com/user/coveralls/) instructions.
+    - For instructions on enabling coveralls and integrating with Travis CI, you can follow [these](https://docs.travis-ci.com/user/coveralls/) instructions.
 If you aren't an org admin, you may need to request assistance in enabling coveralls.

 ### Branch Protections
 When setting up the repo, the `master` branch should be protected.
-Instructions on protection a branch can be found [here](https://help.github.com/articles/configuring-protected-branches/).
+Instructions on protecting a branch can be found [here](https://help.github.com/articles/configuring-protected-branches/).

 A few things to note when setting up branch protection:
 - Enable `Protect this branch` to protect the code in the `master` branch.